-Students should Self-Monitor or Parent/Guardian should monitor the student if: Student Information Student has no symptoms, and Is/was in casual contact with someone who may have been exposed to COVID-19 in the last 14 days Is/was in casual contact with someone who has symptoms of COVID-19 Is/was in casual contact with olderadults/people who are medically vulnerable Has been asked to self-monitor by the local health authority Has have travelled outside of Saskatchewan within last 14 days Student can remain at school Self-monitor for 14 days Has come into close contact for a short period of time with someone diagnosed with COVID-19 Inform School AdminSelf-monitor for 14 days.
-Lives with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results Inform School Admin / classroom teacher If negative test results for the other individual-student can remain at school and self-monitor If positive test results for the other individual-student can remain at school and self-monitor, testing for student is strongly recommended: If student does do not test, then HR may request doctor's note to access sick leave and/or return towork.
-If negative test and student has no symptoms- remain at school and self-monitor following guidelines outlined by Saskatchewan Health Authority.
-If positive test results Self Isolate and return to school after the student has no symptoms and follows timelines outlined by Saskatchewan Health Authority
+Students should Self-Monitor or Parent/Guardian should monitor the student if: Student Information Student has no symptoms, and Is/was in casual contact with someone who may have been exposed to COVID-19 in the last 14 days Is/was in casual contact with someone who has symptoms of COVID-19 Is/was in casual contact with olderadults/people who are medically vulnerable Has been asked to self-monitor by the local health authority Has have travelled outside of Saskatchewan within last 14 days Student can remain at school Self-monitor for 14 days You have come into casual contact (<15 minutes) with someone diagnosed with COVID-19 Inform School AdminSelf-monitor for 14 days.
+Lives with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results Inform School Admin / classroom teacher If negative test results for the other individual-student can remain at school and self-monitor If positive test results for the other individual-student to leave immediately and contact Public Health who will advise on the mandatory self-isolation process.
+Public Health will advise when student can return to school.